softwareshield-dev/softwareshield-sdk-c/README.md

 This is c/c++ glue code to integrate any c/c++ projects with [SoftwareShield SDK](https://github.com/softwareshield-dev/softwareshield-sdk-main.git) binary.

-* Standard C11/C++11 compatible compiler is needed to build the source;
+* Standard C11/C++11 compatible compiler is required to build the source;
 * [meson](https://mesonbuild.com/) is used for cross-platform builds;

 ## Content